Packed with chopped pecans and rolled in powdered sugar, this Gluten Free Pecan Snowball Cookies recipe is one of my all-time holiday favorites!

 I do love to bake, but I’ll be the first to admit that gluten-free baking is not in my wheelhouse.
 But that’s ok.
 Bob’s Red Mill Gluten Free 1-to-1 Baking Flour does the job for me.
-I literally just use this flour instead of all-purpose flour, and I’ve got a batch of gluten-free snowball cookies coming right up!
+I literally just use this flour instead of all-purpose flour, and I’ve got a batch of gluten-free Christmas cookies coming right up!
 It’s seriously like magic!
-(Of course, if you’re subbing in this gluten-free flour for one of your favorite baking recipes, you should confirm that all of the other ingredients in the recipe are gluten-free, too.)
-If you’re wondering, Bob’s Red Mill Gluten Free 1-to-1 Baking Flour is a blend of several gluten-free flours, including rice flour, sorghum flour and potato starch.

 This Gluten Free Vanilla Almond Snowball Cookies post was written by me on behalf of Bob’s Red Mill.

 The opinions and recipe are all my own.
 Thank you for supporting the brands that support Spiced!